getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 Before we can start writing our actual plugin logic, we need to create the base setup for the plugin.

-1. Follow the [Installation instruction][basicinstall] and ensure you have Grav properly installed.
+1. Follow the [Installation instruction](../../basics/installation) and ensure you have Grav properly installed.

 2. Create a folder called `random` within the `user/plugins` folder of your Grav site to provide the basis of our new plugin.